-Stormwater Capital Rate Vote
+Stormwater Capital Rate Vote (Prop S)

-MSD is submitting to its independent Rate Commission a proposal for a Stormwater Capital Rate that will generate revenues of $30 million annually to address localized flooding and erosion problems that are currently unfunded.
+MSD submitted to its independent Rate Commission a proposal for a Stormwater Capital Rate that will generate revenues of $30 million annually to address localized flooding and erosion problems that are currently unfunded.
 The charge will be based upon the amount of impervious surface area -- such as concrete, blacktop, the footprint of the home (surfaces that do not absorb rainwater) -- each property has within MSD's service area.

 The proposed rate was determined based on the recommended Stormwater Capital Improvement Program divided by the amount of impervious surface within MDS's service area.
 For the average single-family homeowner the annual charge will be $27 per year or $2.25 per month.
 All public and private property within MSD’s service area, including properties owned by governmental or nonprofit entities and those not receiving MSD wastewater services, would be subject to the Stormwater Capital Rate, if approved.
 Levee Districts currently in contractual agreements with MSD would be exempt, as these entities already provide stormwater services for their residents.
 All creeks and streams would remain privately owned; local municipalities would retain floodplain management responsibilities.
 On April 2, 2019, voter approval of the new Proposition S (a simple majority of 51%) is required for the rate to go into effect.

 Learn more about the Proposition S Stormwater Capital Rate and watch videos to hear from those directly affected by erosion and flooding issues: